Khaingz/Machine_learning_trading-bot/README.md

 Step 3.
 Choose the set of parameters that best improved the trading algorithm returns.
 Save a PNG image of the cumulative product of the actual returns vs. the strategy returns, and document your conclusion in your README.md file.

-The best improved trading algorithm returns
+## The Best improved trading algorithm returns

 ![alt text](https://github.com/Khaingz/Machine_learning_trading_bot/blob/main/Strategy%20Returns%20vs%20Actual%20Returns%20using%20SVM%20Supervised%20Learning%20with%20Original%20Input%201.png)